andsens/bootstrap-vz/tests/system/providers/README.rst

 Debugging
 ---------
-When developing an integration test provider, debugging through multiple invocations of ``tox`` can be cumbersome.
+When developing a system test provider, debugging through multiple invocations of ``tox`` can be cumbersome.
 A short test script, which sets up logging and invokes a specific test can be used instead: